 The Rookie Cards and Legacy of Roy “Doc” Halladay

 Roy Halladay’s induction into the Baseball Hall of Fame in 2019 was bitter-sweet.
 Joy for his induction but yet sadness for his memory.
-Since his death in 2017 many baseball fans were patiently waiting and hoping that he would be a first time ballot entry.
+Since his death in 2017 many baseball fans were patiently waiting and hoping that he would be a first-time ballot entry.

 He was the type of pitcher that would attack the strike zone consistently and without prejudice.
-In an interview he once said, “I’ve always tried to work hard, I’m not trying to show anybody up or do something spectacular for attention.“
+In an interview, he once said, “I’ve always tried to work hard, I’m not trying to show anybody up or do something spectacular for attention.“

 Roy was drafted by the Toronto Blue Jays in 1995 and debuted in the MLB on September 20, 1998.
 He played the next twelve seasons with Toronto and his final four years with the Philadelphia Phillies.

 “Roy was a quiet guy, smiled a lot, didn’t have a lot to say but there was a good presence about him.
 When he walked in the club house or out to the field he carried himself like a true ultimate professional.
 In anything he did: workouts, conditioning, preparation he had lots of competitive fire and determination about him.”

-Roy, like all other Hall of Famers had a trait that I really admired, work ethic.
+Roy, like all other Hall of Famers, had a trait that I really admired, work ethic.
 But there was something else that is worthy of mention when it comes to Roy Halladay and that’s durability.

-Most memorable moments: On May 29, 2010 he threw a perfect game against the Miami Marlins and on October 6, 2010 he throws a no-hitter in the post season against the Cincinnati Reds.
+Most memorable moments: On May 29, 2010, he threw a perfect game against the Miami Marlins, and on October 6, 2010, he throws a no-hitter in the postseason against the Cincinnati Reds.

 This was also the first year they opted to designate players by using blue borders for the prospects and the red borders for the veterans.

-These black bordered beauties are rare to find in Gem Mint condition because of chipping issues.
+These black-bordered beauties are rare to find in Gem Mint condition because of chipping issues.
 Great action photo of Roy which overlaps the blue border.

-There is one parallel in this set titled, “Internationals” that were inserted one per pack and displayed the flag of the players country of origin as a back ground.
+There is one parallel in this set titled, “Internationals” that were inserted one per pack and displayed the flag of the player’s country of origin as a background.

 1997 Bowman Chrome is a 300-card set, issued in one series.
-The front and back of card design parallels the 1997 Bowman set except for the striped chromium card stock in the front.
+The front and back of card design parallel the 1997 Bowman set except for the striped chromium card stock in the front.

-Three parallels exist: the stunning Refractors inserted at a rate of 1:12 packs.
-Internationals, display the flag of the players country of origin as a back ground found 1:4 packs.
+Three parallels exist the stunning Refractors inserted at a rate of 1:12 packs.
+Internationals, display the flag of the players country of origin as a background found 1:4 packs.
 International Refractors are also available but are a much tougher pull at 1:24 packs.

-The Bowman’s Best offering is a 200 card set.
-The set is equally split with 100 veterans and 100 prospects.
-Card is made of a chromium stock as well which makes for great parallels.
+The Bowman’s Best offering is a 200 card set, the set is equally split with 100 veterans and 100 prospects.
+The card is made of a chromium stock as well which makes for great parallels.

-Parallels include: Refractors – inserted 1:12 packs and Atomic Refractors inserted 1:24 packs.
+Parallels include Refractors – inserted 1:12 packs and Atomic Refractors inserted 1:24 packs.